lancenacabuan/shared/README.md

  - **Overall Stats:** [105, 64, 51, 25, 150]

 # PARTS
-Take note of these Beyblade parts information then wait for my instructions.
+Just take note of these Beyblade ("Blade," "Ratchet," and "Bit") parts information then wait for further instructions.

 ## Blades:
 - Dran Sword (Weight: 34.8g) [55, 25, 20, 0, 0] - Excellent at flipping the opponent diagonally upwards with its three upper blades.